meltano/meltano/docs/src/docs/environment-variables.md

 ## Service Listen Configuration

-By default, the API and Airflow services with listen on the following host/port combinations.
+By default, the API and Airflow services listen with following host/port combinations.

 API: `http://0.0.0.0:5000`
 Airflow: `http://0.0.0.0:5010`